 What do these cultural ideas invite from you?
 How do these invitations benefit you?
 How do they restrain you?
 How do they impact your relationships?
 How do you turn down the invitations that do not align with the values you strive for?
 How do you choose your own path?
 I would love to offer a non-judgmental space to explore these questions together.

-Please contact me to book a free 30 minute consultation.
+Please contact me to book a free 30 minute consultation to see if we would be a good fit.